emanuelelongo/angryd/README.md

 Selection is maintained cross pages and you can view current selection lenght in the right side of the footer.
 Created rows are inserted on top of current page but if sorting is active they will be repositioned on first page changing.
 All changes are done directly to the data source unless you discard it.

-Try editing data feature on JsBin [jsbin-editing]
+Try editing data feature on codepen [codepen-editing]

 ## Custom actions on row data